 If the information was submitted by the claimant or an appointed representative, the adjudicator will consider the evidence when adjudicating the case.

-Documenting a credibility finding is necessary to show that the claimant received a full and fair review of his or her claim, and that the ALJ made a well-reasoned decision.
-An ALJ cannot make a credibility finding based on intangible assumptions or intuition.
-The ALJ must consider the entire case record, ground the reasons for a credibility finding in the evidence, and articulate the reasons in the decision.
-The ALJ may consider observations about the claimant recorded by Disability Determination Services (DDS) and SSA employees during interviews, whether in person or by telephone.
-When the claimant attends a hearing, the ALJ may consider his or her own observations of the individual as part of the overall evaluation of credibility.
+When applicable, documenting symptom evaluation findings is necessary to show that the claimant received a full and fair review of his or her claim, and that the ALJ made a well-reasoned decision.
+An ALJ cannot evaluate symptoms based on intangible assumptions or intuition.
+The ALJ must consider the entire case record, ground the symptom evaluation findings in the evidence, and articulate the reasons in the decision.
+The ALJ may also consider observations about the claimant recorded by Disability Determination Services (DDS) and SSA employees during interviews, whether in person or by telephone.
+When the claimant attends a hearing, the ALJ may consider his or her own observations of the individual as part of the overall evaluation of the claimant's symptoms.

 ALJs must not use information from Internet sites and social media networks when determining disability, unless it has been corroborated by the CDIU or was submitted by the claimant or an appointed representative as evidence.
 Further, an ALJ must not instigate an independent investigation to determine the validity of a statement made on the Internet.

-Rather, ALJs must apply the factors in 20 CFR 404.1529 and 416.929, as well as the principles in Social Security Ruling 96-7p regarding the credibility of an individual's statements about the intensity, persistence, or functionally limiting effects of pain or other symptoms.
-The decision must include specific reasons for the credibility finding and be supported by the evidence in the case record.
-In addition, the decision must be sufficiently specific to make clear to the claimant, and any subsequent reviewers, the weight the adjudicator gave to the claimant's statements and the reasons for that weight.
+Rather, ALJs must apply the factors in 20 CFR 404.1529 and 416.929, as well as the principles in Social Security Ruling 16-3p: Titles II and XVI: Evaluation of Symptoms in Disability Claims,regarding an individual's statements about the intensity, persistence, or functionally limiting effects of pain or other symptoms.
+The decision must include specific reasons for symptom evaluation findings and be supported by the evidence in the case record.
+In addition, the decision must be sufficiently specific to make clear to the claimant, and any subsequent reviewers, the weight the adjudicator gave to the claimant's statements about his or her symptoms and the reasons for that weight.

-However, if a Report of Investigation (ROI) in the file contains evidence obtained from an Internet site or social media network, and a CDIU corroborated that evidence, the ALJ must consider this information along with the other evidence in the file when making a credibility assessment.
+If a Report of Investigation (ROI) in the file contains evidence obtained from an Internet site or social media network, and a CDIU corroborated that evidence, the ALJ must consider this information along with the other evidence in the file.

 2. Suspected Fraud